jackjet870/AuthenticationServiceStack/README.md

   </code>
 </pre>
 Important! <br>
-TransClaimsAuthorizationFilter is abstract and its property <i>ClaimsAbbreviationDictionary<i> is delegate object <br/>
+TransClaimsAuthorizationFilter is abstract and its property <i>ClaimsAbbreviationDictionary</i> is delegate object <br/>
 you can offer a ClaimsAbbreviationDictionary to translate abbr claim to long-unique claim-type <br/>
 Or offer a null object to keep raw claim-type